singularityware/singularityware.github.io/pages/docs/user-docs/docs-docker.md

 ## How do I specify my Docker image?

-In the example above, you probably saw that we referened the docker image first with the uri `docker://` and that is important to tell Singularity that it will be pulling Docker layers.
+In the example above, you probably saw that we referenced the docker image first with the uri `docker://` and that is important to tell Singularity that it will be pulling Docker layers.
 To ask for ubuntu, we asked for `docker://ubuntu`.
 This uri that we give to Singularity is going to be very important to choose the following Docker metadata items:

 - registry   (e.g., "index.docker.io")
 - namespace  (e.g., "library")